the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

 = [4.3.3] TBD =
-* Fix - Enable ampersand character in mobile month view titles [45409]
+* Fix - Enable ampersand character in mobile month view titles (thanks @kate for the report of this) [45409]
 * Feature - Added Tribe Extension class and loader, to make small addons easier to build [68188]

 = [4.3.2] 2016-11-02 =